Course overview

 Principles of Alternative Energy (HN)

 Technologies that harness solar, wind and hydro energy are now established systems for generating power and heat.
 Along with other innovations such as heat pumps and bio-fuel, these are often incorporated into the design for new construction projects.
-You develop knowledge of current and future energy technologies and apply that knowledge in analysis and assessment of its effectiveness.
-You also apply that knowledge and research to a design activity.
+Develop your knowledge of current and future energy technologies, applying it in your own analysis and assessment.

 Principles of Electrical Design and Installation (HN)